tygooch/amazon-giveaway-bot/README.md

 ### Multiple Accounts

 Users can use different Amazon accounts on the same machine.
 History of entered giveaways is stored locally for each account to avoid revisiting giveaways previously entered.
+If you have more than one account added, the bot will automatically switch to another account after all giveaways are entered.

 ### Notifications